Ahmad Faizal Azumu: Controversies

 Ahmad Faizal was reported to have pursued a Business Studies degree from Edith Cowan University in Perth, Australia.
-He however denied the reports and claimed that while he did pursue the course he had to put his studies on hold due to personal reasons.
+He however denied the reports and claimed that while he did pursue the course he had to put his studies on hold for personal reasons.
 Ahmad Faizal holds a Masters Degree in Political Science from Universiti Teknologi Malaysia.

 Ahmad Faizal has been very critical of the Orang Asli indigenous tribes ever since he took office as Menteri Besar.
 On 23 November 2018, Ahmad Faizal made a statement that the Orang Asli should improve themselves before asking for aid.
-On 29 July 2019 Ahmad Faizal claimed that there is no definition or recognition of ancestral or customary land (tanah adat) for Orang Asli under the state constitution.
+On 29 July 2019, Ahmad Faizal claimed that there is no definition or recognition of ancestral or customary land (tanah adat) for Orang Asli under the state constitution.
 It was refuted by fellow PH's MP, Ramkarpal Singh and the Malaysian Bar.
 During his administration, many Orang Asli residents were arrested for protesting over the state government's decision to acquire their land for logging activities.

+As special adviser to Prime Minister Muhyiddin Yassin, he faced brickbats from netizens for his apathy in the middle of the COVID-19 pandemic, when he posted a food review in his office.
+Some questioned his appointment as special adviser in a time when the backdoor government was struggling with bloated spending.

 On 13 June 2022, he made a statement on Twitter about Malaysian football supporters due to the Malaysian football team losing against Bahrain in Bukit Jalil National Stadium, causing a backlash from supporters.
 He later apologized.